phuctrandai/Practice/README.md

-# gitTesting
+# Practice
-This is the git test.
+This is repository for my excercise in school.